- What is edible ink?

 The Inkedibles printhead cleaning solution is a proprietary food safe formulation

-that is used to clean your printer's printheads if they become clogged.
+that is used to clean your printer's printheads if they become clogged, and also used to clean and maintain your printheads.
 Printheads

 can clog due to non-use of a printer - leaving a printer idle, especially